Develop a rhythm of activism.

 Moving into Action

-If this resonates with you and your story, I’m inviting you into three sessions of tangible, action-oriented coaching to help you move from scattered one-off actions into building a sustainable rhythm of activism in your life.
+If this resonates with you and your story, I invite you to join me for three sessions of tangible, action-oriented coaching to help you move from scattered one-off actions into building a sustainable rhythm of activism in your life.

 Think of this as a gentle and intentional “jump start.”